The Best Trailer Jack Reviews For 2021

 Manual Trailer Jack Reviews

-While an electric trailer jack is an ideal solution for many applications, there are times when it can be overkill.
+While an electric trailer jack is an ideal solution for many applications, there are times when it is overkill.

 A manual trailer jack has a hand crank that you manually have to 'actuate' so that the tongue jack either extends or retracts.

-If you don't mind putting a little work into raising or lowering your trailer, and your back doesn't give you issues, then one of the following manual trailer jacks could work for you.
+If you don't mind putting a little work into raising or lowering your trailer, and your back doesn't give you issues, then one of the following manual trailer jacks should work for you.

 There are dozens of manual trailer jacks available.

-This is a very simple device that doesn't cost a lot of money.
+They are very simple devices that don't cost a lot of money.

-There aren't huge differences between the different available options, so we picked a light-duty and a heavy-duty manual jack option to give you an idea of what is out there.
+There aren't huge differences between the different available options.
+Therefore, we picked a light-duty and a heavy-duty manual jack option to give you an idea of what is out there.

 The manual trailer jacks we chose are great choices if you wish to go the manual route.